 - The inception and expiration dates of all underlying (primary) and umbrella polices should be the same to prevent any coverage gaps.7

-Protect yourself and your business against a significant financial loss with commercial umbrella insurance.
-Visit Merchants’ commercial umbrella product page, or contact a Merchants agent for more information.
+Protect yourself and your business against a significant financial loss with commercial umbrella coverage.
+Visit Merchants’ commercial umbrella product page, or contact one of our independent insurance agent partners for more information.

 *Originally published June 18, 2021